Elon Musk pays for LeBron James, Stephen King and William Shatner’s Twitter check marks

-Twitter CEO Elon Musk is footing the bill for the Twitter Blue subscription for three big names who vocally refused to pay for the service.
+(NEXSTAR) – Twitter CEO Elon Musk is footing the bill for the Twitter Blue subscriptions of three big-name celebrities who refused to pay for the service.

 On Thursday evening, Musk revealed that he’s paying for LeBron James, Stephen King and William Shatner’s blue check marks himself.
 Earlier that day, Twitter purged those coveted marks from accounts that opted out of the subscription.